 BEST ACTOR

-Jeff Bridges, Crazy Heart.
+Will Win: Jeff Bridges, Crazy Heart.
 Duh.
 Snooze.

 Should Win: Colin Firth, A Single Man.
 Based on sheer performance alone, he takes the cake.
 I didn’t see “Crazy Heart” or “Invictus,” but it’d definitely be between Firth, who gave a great emotionally draining performance and Jeremy Renner who stuck out in a film better remembered for its look than its performances.